saurabhrajput06/project2/README.md

-# info
-this is a info file.
-# creation
+# new project

-sr
+this project was created from local system.